MattArnold/gaia-vora/index.md

 published: true
 ---

-# A board game by Nemo Rathwald, designer of ["Overworld"](https://www.magicmeeplegames.com/overworld.html)
+# An unpublished board game by Nemo Rathwald, designer of ["Overworld"](https://www.magicmeeplegames.com/overworld.html)
 ## 2 to 4 players
 ## 40 to 60 minutes
 ## Ages 12 and up